Course

 Note: This course can count towards an Associate of Arts specialization in Gender, Sexualities and Women's Studies.

-The course will employ a variety of instructional methods, including the following: lectures, class debates, video presentations, guest speakers, discussions and other small group learning activities.
+The course will employ a variety of instructional methods, including the following: class discussions in small groups, analysis exercises, interactive lectures and seminars, visits from guest speakers, and other small group learning activities.

 Instructors may use a student’s record of attendance and/or level of active participation in the course as part of the student’s graded performance.
 Where this occurs, expectations and grade calculations regarding class attendance and participation will be clearly defined in the Instructor Course Outline.